Fernando Villalona: Career

 Fernando began singing at a very early age and became popular after participating in "El Festival de la Voz", an amateur TV talent show.
 After that, merengue icon Wilfrido Vargas hired him to be part of his group Los Hijos del Rey but Fernando and the group would soon be separated after his popularity became larger than the group itself.
-He would then go into a period of drugs and isolation but never stopped singing, recording some of his best music during that period.
-In 2012, Villalona recorded "El Color de tu Mirada" with American singer/songwriter Victoria Daly.
-The music video was directed by Rene Brea in the Dominican Republic.
-It went to be nominated for "Best Music Video" at the Soberano Awards in 2013.
-Villalona began recording two singles with Latin sensation, Olga Tañon.
-Recording began in April, set to be released on her upcoming album.
+Throughout his career, Fernando was dubbed "El Mayimbe of Merengue".
+"El Mayimbe" is a phrase that comes from the Taíno, the indigenous people of the Dominican Republic, meaning "village chief".
+It eventually came to mean "leader" or "boss".